PatilShreyas/Covid19-Notifier-IN/README.md

 ## Contribute
-If you want to contribute to this library, you're always welcome!
+If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).

 ## Credits